 Permian Basin, NM

 Three to seven times as much water as oil and gas is produced in the Permian Basin.
-Although the reuse or recycling of this poor-quality water is increasing within the petroleum industry, much of it currently is injected back into brackish or brine water aquifers in the subsurface.
+Although the reuse or recycling of this poor-quality water is increasing within the petroleum industry, much of it is currently injected into brackish or brine water aquifers in the subsurface.
+The project will develop maps showing the spatial distribution and volumes of produced water injected by industry.